Rockies vs. Angels Player Props Betting Odds

 Diaz Stats

-- Elias Diaz has 70 hits with 15 doubles, a triple, nine home runs, 20 walks and 40 RBI.
-He's also stolen one base.
+- Elias Diaz has 15 doubles, a triple, nine home runs, 20 walks and 40 RBI (70 total hits).
+He's also swiped one base.

 Diaz Recent Games